 Reading and discussion of representative writers from the Renaissance to the late Baroque period.
 Studies in the essay, the novel, the theater, the poetry and the philosophic writings of the modern period.
 Conducted in Spanish.

 358:613-614-615.
-SEMINAR OR SPANISH-AMERICAN LITERATURE.
-3 credits each.
+SEMINAR ON SPANISH-AMERICAN LITERATURE.

 Studies in representative writers preceding the War for Independence.
 Reading and discussion of various genres and authors representing significant literary developments of the modern period.
 Conducted in Spanish.